 - By Vamsi

 Business communication revolves around mostly on emails.
 Technological advancements have changed email communication a lot.
 You can add multiple recipients, use collaboration tools, send bulk attachments, compose scheduled emails, do email marketing, arrange business meetings, and many more.

 That is the reason, email stands tall among all other advanced tools as the first best source of communication.

-Do you see ‘cc’ filed while composing an email?
+Did you observe ‘cc’ is marked while composing an email?